• Washington (636) 239-1650

 Although age-related macular degeneration does not typically result in complete blindness, it can impair your direct line of sight and make you dependent on your peripheral vision.
 This can render you unable to perform your day-to-day activities and significantly affect your quality of life.
 Early detection of AMD through regular eye exams can make a big difference.

-To schedule an appointment, call our Creve Coeur office at (314) 878-4228 or our Washington office at (636) 239-1650.
+To schedule an appointment, call our Washington office at (636) 239-1650.
 You can also fill out our online appointment request form.
 We look forward to serving you.

-Filed Under: Eye Conditions Tagged With: Age-related macular degeneration, Macular Degeneration Prevention, Macular Degeneration Signs, Macular Degeneration Treatment in Creve Coeur, Macular Degeneration treatment near me
+Filed Under: Eye Conditions Tagged With: Age-related macular degeneration, Macular Degeneration Prevention, Macular Degeneration Signs, Macular Degeneration treatment near me

 Primary Sidebar